Target Practice

 Fatigue

 Motor fatigue from extended use slows movement and reduces precision.
-Brief rests between sessions help.
+Lorist et al. (2002) showed that mental fatigue impairs both reaction time and movement accuracy.
+Brief rest periods between testing sessions allow motor and cognitive recovery.

 Age